vaimo/composer-patches/README.md

 ### 3.12.0

-* Feature: Introduced a new composer command to make it easier to re-apply all patches and give newly defined patches a quick test-run (see: Commands)
+* Feature: Introduced a new composer command to make it easier to re-apply all patches and give newly defined patches a quick test-run (composer patch).

 ### 3.11.0